RatingWidget/wordpress-plugin/readme.txt

 The RatingWidget Team

 == Change Log ==
+= 2.3.7 =
+* Fix: Fixed a bug that in some cases were affecting the rating type on excerpts.
+Hardcoded it to front-post rating.

 = 2.3.6 =
 * New: First release of our new awesome Multi-Criteria ratings support!
 * Fix: Fixed Jeegy's Barrels starts theme.